Particular/Workshop/README.md

 **You can safely ignore any compiler warnings**.

+TIP: For a faster build, specify the `--parallel` (or `-p`) option to build all the exercise solutions in parallel.
+This can result in a 50% reduction in build time!
+Bear in mind that the console output from all the solutions will be mixed together, which could make it more difficult to diagnose failures.
+If the build does fail, it may be best to re-run it without the `--parallel` option before diagnosing the problem.

 ## Running the exercise solutions

 Before running an exercise solution, you need to set the startup projects.